 Brief History of Audio Research

 Since its founding in the 1970’s, Audio Research has grown to over 50 employees, now based in a 48,000 Square Foot facility in Plymouth, Minnesota – building and delivering audiophile-worthy equipment ranging from preamps and amplifiers to digital-to-analog converters and CD players.
-Perhaps most importantly to the audiophile community, Audio Research is credited for re-introducing vacuum tubes into technology, and led the way for Tubes used for music in vintage/high-end audio equipment being sold into 2017.
+Perhaps most importantly to the audiophile community, Audio Research is credited for re-introducing vacuum tubes into technology, and led the way for Tubes used for music in vintage/high-end audio equipment being sold.